KennedyMartha/splitbill-simple/README.md

 ### 3. Review the project files

 Check the repository contents to identify the available scripts, source files, and dependency files.

+For example, look for files such as:

+- `package.json`
+- `README.md`
+- source folders